mjknj18/Stock-Market-Trend-Analysis/README.md

 ## Observations

 2014 Stock Market Data
-1. The majority of stocks saw yearly increases in their value.
+1. The majority of stocks saw annual increases in their value.
-2. Stock DM had the greatest yearly increase at over five and a half thousand percent.
+2. Stock DM had the greatest annual increase at over five and a half thousand percent.
-3. Stock CBO had the greatest yearly decrease at just under ninety six percent.
+3. Stock CBO had the greatest annual decrease at just under ninety six percent.
 4. Stock BAC had the greatest overall volume at year's end.

 2015 Stock Market Data
-1. The majority of stocks saw yearly decreases in their value.
+1. The majority of stocks saw annual decreases in their value.
-2. Stock ARR had the greatest yearly increase at just under five hundred percent.
+2. Stock ARR had the greatest annual increase at just under five hundred percent.
-3. Stock KMI.W had the greatest yearly decrease at just under one hundred percent.
+3. Stock KMI.W had the greatest annual decrease at just under one hundred percent.
 4. Stock BAC had the greatest overall volume at year's end.

 2016 Stock Market Data
-1. The majority of stoks saw yearly increases in their value.
+1. The majority of stoks saw annual increases in their value.
-2. Stock SD had the greatest yearly increase at over eleven and a half thousand percent.
+2. Stock SD had the greatest annual increase at over eleven and a half thousand percent.
-3. Stock DYN.W had the greatest yearly decrease at just over ninety percent.
+3. Stock DYN.W had the greatest annual decrease at just over ninety percent.
 4. Stock BAC had the greatest overall volume at year's end.

 ## Disclaimer